 Students in the School of Business must meet all University admission, academic progression, and graduation requirements (see the Graduation Requirements section).
 In addition, the Bachelor of Business Administration (B.B.A.) has the following program-specific requirements:

-The B.B.A. curriculum is designed to enable all graduates to meet the following ten learning outcomes that apply to all majors.
-In addition, each major within the B.B.A. has additional field-specific learning outcomes which are listed with the appropriate curricula later in this chapter.
+The B.B.A. curriculum is designed to enable all graduates to meet the following ten learning outcomes.
+In addition, each major within the B.B.A. has field-specific learning outcomes which are listed with the appropriate curricula later in this chapter.

 The B.B.A. curriculum is presented below in two parts: